 12 These, and other properties yet to be identified, may convert to Public Housing in 2015.
-Additionally, some Public Housing units might be designated MTW Neighborhood Services units over this next year upon approval from the HUD field office.

 Planned Public Housing Units to be Removed During the Fiscal Year

 PIC Dev. # / AMP and PIC Dev.
 Name Number of Units to be Removed Explanation for Removal

 N/A 0 N/A

 Total Number of Units to be Removed 0